aaronspring/test_website/index.md

 #### 2022-02-14: website and renku platform will be kept up

 The `s2s-ai-competition` is officially over.
 However, the organizers encourages everyone to post new contributions on renku in the future.
+This website and the renku projects will be kept available until December 2023 (the end of the [S2S project](http://s2sprediction.net/)).
 Especially if your contribution beats the current first prize, please contact [Andy Robertson](https://iri.columbia.edu/contact/staff-directory/andrew-robertson/) and [Frederic Vitart](https://www.ecmwf.int/en/about/who-we-are/staff-profiles/frederic-vitart).
-The `s2s-ai-challenge-scorer` contributing to the [leaderboard](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-leaderboard) stops working, but you can still score your contributions [manually](https://renkulab.io/gitlab/tasko.olevski/s2s-ai-competition-scoring-image/-/tree/master).
+The `s2s-ai-challenge-scorer` contributing to the [leaderboard](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-leaderboard) stops working, but you can still easily score your contributions [manually](https://renkulab.io/gitlab/tasko.olevski/s2s-ai-competition-scoring-image/-/tree/master).

 #### 2022-02-04: prize announcement